jakebirkes/JS-Tricks/js_functions.md

 *Written in jQuery*

 For obvious duplicates that need to be removed.
 This will remove all except for the first element.
 Uses an array of strings like `killDuplicateText(arr)`.
 The difference being it will remove elements without checking anything first.
+Any duplicates that does exist, the target name will be stored in an array called `window.removedDuplicates`.

 ### Example